Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Supplementary Materials

-As illustrated in the manuscript, it is important that we sample null streets with similar values of important covariates as the precinct boundaries of interest.
+\asection{4}{Investigating covariates used to select null streets} As illustrated in the manuscript, it is important that we sample null streets with similar values of important covariates as the precinct boundaries of interest.
 This will help to ensure the test statistics at the null streets have a similar distribution as at the precinct borders under the null hypothesis.
-Figure \ref{fig:appB} plots the test statistic against both the ratio of crime on the two sides of a null street, as well as the total amount of crime within a window around a null street.
-We see that there appears to be a relationship between both of these variables and the magnitude of the test statistic.
-These plots include the model fit from a four degrees of freedom spline, which also allows us to test whether or not there is a significant association between the test statistic and these two respective covariates.
-We see that both covariates are highly associated with the test statistic (with a p-value very close to zero).
-Further, the variability of the test statistic also seems to be a function of these two covariates, further increasing the need to match on these covariates when finding null streets.
+Figures \ref{fig:ex1}, \ref{fig:ex2}, and \ref{fig:ex3} show the mean and variance of the test statistics at all possible null streets after being binned according to the $t^{\text{sum}}(\cdot)$ and $t^{\text{ratio}}(\cdot)$ values of the respective covariate used in the arrest data analysis, negative control, and simulation, respectively.
+Note that the log of the test statistics are used to improve visualization in the presence of outlying values.
+In Figure \ref{fig:ex1}, we see a clear relationship between the ratio and total crime with the mean and variance of the test statistics.
+Figure \ref{fig:ex2} illustrates similar results for the relationship between the ratio and total street length with the mean and variance of the test statistics for the negative control.
+Lastly, Figure \ref{fig:ex3} illustrates the relationship between the ratio and total buffer area with the mean and variance of the test statistics for the simulation.
+This motivates our procedure for finding null streets based on these variables in the different analyses.